coecms/coecms-util/README.rst

 Making Changes
 --------------

+To add to the repository, first create your own fork on Github at https://github.com/coecms/coecms-util/fork

 Changes need to be done in a new branch as a pull request::

     git checkout -b my-branch